 4.6.3.1 Test methodology.
 Since there is no ASTM test method to test boots, total thermal insulation of boots is determined using an in-house test methodology, which follows procedures similar to the ASTM F1291 for thermal manikin.
-The boots encase the 9-zone thermal foot.
+A standard issue cold weather sock, per the NSNs listed in Table VI, shall be worn between the 9-zone thermal foot and the boots.
+The boots encase the 9-zone thermal foot and sock.
+The ensemble shall be worn as they would be operationally (i.e. excluding rolling of the socks over the 9-zone thermal foot).
 Tests are conducted in a controlled environmental chamber.
 Data is collected for thirty minutes of steady state conditions.
-The thermal foot provides measurements for segments as shown in FIGURE 1.
+The thermal foot provides measurements for segments as shown in Figure 1.